 Once done, click Next to proceed to the Preview and Save screen.

-- If your nCino objects include an Attachment object, users need to confirm whether they want to fetch the Attachment dataset or not.
+- If your nCino objects include an Attachment object, users must confirm whether they want to fetch the Attachment dataset.

-- Check the number of attachments being pulled for the job once the attachment object is selected as part of the data deployment.
+- Check the number of attachments pulled for the job once the attachment object is selected for the data deployment.
 For each API call, Salesforce returns at least one and a maximum of five attachments based on the size of the attachments.
-For more attachments, more APIs calls will get triggered which may result in the APIs limit being exceeded and the application reporting an error.
+More APIs calls will get triggered for more attachments, which may result in the APIs limit being exceeded and the application reporting an error.

 Preview and Save

-This is the summary page for the Feature Migration template that you're about to create.
-You can view the features details and the filters that you have applied for the last time before the template gets created.
+This is the summary page for the Feature Migration template you're about to create.
+You can view the features details, and filters you have applied for the last time before the template is created.
 Any change log information that needs to be added can be mentioned in the Change Log box.